Electric Car Insurance

 However, it’s important to keep in mind that the insurance group rating of a car is only one factor taken into account when insurance companies calculate your insurance quote.
 The other key factor is the risk profile of the driver of the car.

 As EVs become more commonplace, and ultimately the first choice for drivers, it is likely the relative insurance costs will become lower than those for traditional petrol/diesel vehicles.
+Prices will also drop when the insurance market for EVs becomes more competitive through more demand.

 Tip: Paying for your insurance in monthly instalments by direct debit rather than the full annual amount makes it feel more manageable.
 But it's likely you will incur interest charges.
 The cheapest method of buying insurance is a one off annual payment.